-After dark, Big White comes alive with restaurants and entertainment.
-It has Canada’s largest resort night skiing area and programs for all the family, from sleigh rides and bonfires to skating and ice climbing.
+This Canada skiing resort has Canada’s largest resort night skiing area and programs for all the family, from sleigh rides and bonfires to skating and ice climbing.

 - Down a cowboy coffee with a kick at the Gunbarrel Grill, where servers prepare a Gunbarrel Coffee by pouring flaming Grand Marnier down the double-barrel of an unloaded shotgun.

-SilverStar Mountain Resort
+5- SilverStar Mountain Resort

 Runs: 130 runs across 1328 skiable hectares (3,282 acres), 12 lifts and over 770ha (1,900 acres) of steep, deep, black and double black diamond runs.

-It has ski-in, ski-out access, four mountain faces and is the third largest ski area in the province.
+It has ski-in, ski-out access, four mountain faces and is the third-largest ski area in the province.

 SilverStar also offers cross-country skiing, with 105km (60 miles) of trails and a four-kilometre (2.5-mile) lit track for night skiing.

 6- Apex Mountain Resort

 Location: 15 minutes from Penticton, British Columbia

 Average annual snowfall: 600cm (236 inches)

 Runs: 450 skiable hectares (1,112 acres), four lifts, 75 trails and a variety of bowls, glades and terrain parks.

-Despite terrific snow, varied terrain and proximity to Penticton, Apex Mountain Resort is still one of British Columbia’s hidden gems.
+Despite the terrific snow, varied terrain and proximity to Penticton, Apex Mountain Resort is still one of British Columbia’s hidden gems.

 Other activities include the Tube Park, snowshoeing, ice skating and cross-country skiing.
 There are 56 world-class trails at Nickel Plate Nordic Centre.

 - There are three terrain parks: Claim Jumper Park for those who want to take advantage of rails, boxes and jumps, the fully lit Night Park, and Prospector Park.

-British Columbia – Kootenay Rockies
+BC Ski Resorts – Kootenay Rockies

 7- Kicking Horse Mountain Resort

-Average annual snowfall: 750 centimetres (295 inches) at the summit.
+Average annual snowfall: 750cm (295 inches) at the summit.

 Runs: 1,133ha (2,800 acres) of skiable terrain, with 121 runs, four alpine bowls, 85 chutes and five lifts including the high-speed Golden Eagle Express Gondola.
 1,260m (4,133 feet) of vertical

 It consistently receives enough of the fluffy white stuff to back up its claims and has steep that attract serious skiers.

 It’s a popular ski field on the Powder Highway, which is a group of ski towns and resorts in the Kootenay Rockies.

 The village has a range of accommodation and seven on-mountain dining options, including the Eagle’s Eye restaurant high on the mountain.

 - There are also two luxurious suites, which come with a private chef, butler, ski guide and guaranteed fresh tracks in the morning.

-Revelstoke Mountain Resort
+8- Revelstoke Mountain Resort

 Location: 199km from Kelowna, British Columbia